This seminar addresses macroscopic identification of botanical dietary ingredients, a cornerstone of the FDA's dietary supplement cGMPs

 This hands-on, two-day workshop will provide a detailed orientation of botanical, macroscopic, and organoleptic identification methods, quality assessment techniques and terminology, and demonstrate how these techniques are used to evaluate crude plant parts in a scientifically valid manner.

 Botanical identification, using classical botany as the basis, is the primary manner in which plant materials are identified.
-For identification and quality assessment of crude herb materials, macroscopic and organoleptic analysis are among the most rapid, accurate, cost-effective, and environmentally sound of all the analytical technologies.
+Macroscopic and organoleptic analysis are among the most rapid, accurate, cost-effective, and environmentally sound of all the analytical technologies used for identification and quality assessment of crude herb materials.

 - Botanical identity current good manufacturing practice (cGMP) compliance requirements;